coreinfrastructure/best-practices-badge/doc/security.md

 * If it a security vulnerability, one of the security contacts will fix it in a *local* git repository and *not* share it with the world until the fix is ready.
-An issue will *not* be filed, since those are publc.
+An issue will *not* be filed, since those are public.
 If it needs review, the review will not be public.
   Once the fix is ready, it will be quickly moved through all tiers.

 Once the fix is in the final production system, credit will be